Samhain (band)

 Samhain released two full-length albums and one EP during their three-year career as an active band.
 Danzig has said that he wrote two songs ("Death Comes Ripping" and "Bloodfeast") with the intention of using them on the first Samhain album, but instead recorded them with the Misfits for the Earth A.D./Wolfs Blood album in order to round out that band's final series of recordings and release a full album.

 History

 Original run (1983–1990)

+Following the 1983 breakup of his band the Misfits, vocalist Glenn Danzig approached the band's photographer Eerie Von about forming a new band.
+They began rehearsing as a duo, before recruiting Brian Baker and Lyle Preslar, whose band Minor Threat had also just disbanded.
+This lineup lasted less than a year.

-Samhain's debut album, Initium was released on lead singer Glenn Danzig's independent record label, Plan 9 in August 1984.
+Samhain's debut album, Initium, was released on Danzig's independent record label, Plan 9, in August 1984.
 In various interviews Danzig states that the album's title, which translates from Latin to English as "beginning", represents his new start after disbanding his prior band, The Misfits, in 1983.
 Most of the final track, "Archangel", was actually recorded in March 1981, and was originally meant to either be a Misfits song featuring Dave Vanian (who never did vocals for the song) or a track for the band The Damned.
 The track "Horror Biz" likewise dates to Danzig's Misfits era, as it is a new version of "Horror Business" with different musical arrangements.
 The album was recorded at Reel Platinum studio in Lodi, New Jersey, excluding the introduction which was recorded at Eerie Von's home on a four track cassette.

 In 1985, Samhain released their only EP, Unholy Passion.
 That next year, they released their second studio album titled Samhain III: November-Coming-Fire.
 The album contains a re-recorded version of the Misfits' "Halloween II".
 AllMusic wrote that the album "continues to be an influence for both punk and thrash bands".
 The track "Mother of Mercy" was featured in the 2009 video game Guitar Hero: Metallica.
 Metallica co-founder James Hetfield lists November-Coming-Fire as one of his top ten albums of all time.